 What is marketed as “natural bamboo flooring” appears to be the healthier option in this group of products, but the term “natural” is quite relative.

 Bamboo grows in long round rods that can’t be used to create a flat, even surface.
-True bamboo floors are used in parts of Asia, but are too airy, rough and uneven for Western needs.
+True bamboo floors are used in rural parts of Asia, but are too airy, rough and uneven for Western needs.

 The products sold as natural bamboo flooring in the United States are planks manufactured from bamboo.
 In the factory the bamboo is cut into strips or small pieces that are glued together under high pressure.
 The strips are usually arranged horizontally, but some products have them vertically, so what you see are the ends of all the small pieces.

 We bought six samples of natural bamboo flooring and offgassed them for seven months.
 They still had a distinct odor at that time, though it wasn’t strong.
 Most natural materials do have some permanent odor to them.

 Laminated flooring consists of multiple materials that are glued together as a layered plank.
 The bulk of the plank is typically plywood or medium density fiberboard (MDF) for strength.
 This layer is made of wood strips or fibers that are glued together under pressure.

 On top of that is a thin layer of decorative material, which can be cork, bamboo or wood.
 In many cases it is simply paper with a decorative print.
 A hard plastic seal protects the decorative material underneath.

 There is very little that’s natural about these products.